Subham-GitHub/Subham-GitHub/README.md

 - 👋 Hi, I’m Subham Vishwakarma
 - 👀 I’m interested in Data Analytics and efficient in analysing data using excel, SQL, Power BI and python.
 - 🌱 I’m currently learning Data Science skill like Machine learning and deep learning to advance my knowledge and contribute as much as possible to help the others.
-- 💞️ I’m looking to collaborate with data science community
+- 💞️ I’m looking to collaborate with data analytics and data science community.
 - 📫 How to reach me https://www.linkedin.com/in/skv2468/

 <!---